nikhilsp1585/nikhilsp1585/README.md

 ### Languages & Frameworks that I am familiar with:

-- Python - Django - Flask - Flutter - Bootstrap - Java - Dart - C++ - C# - JavaFX - HTML - CSS - Javascript - .NET
+- Python - Django - Flask - Bootstrap - Java - C++ - HTML - CSS - Javascript - Verilog HDL
-- Verilog HDL

-### Socially available at (Inactive temporarily):

-- Instagram : <a href="https://www.instagram.com/nikhilpatel1585/" target="_blank">@nikhilsp1585</a>

 <!--
 **nikhilsp1585/nikhilsp1585** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.